Former associate head coach takes over for Joe Setting who has moved to Assistant AD/Business

-At the Dad Vail Regatta, the largest collegiate race in the country, Coach Setting has led the Varsity 8+ to the grand finals three consecutive seasons (2013-2015).
+At the Dad Vail regatta, the largest collegiate race in the country, Coach Setting has led the Varsity 8+ to the grand finals three consecutive seasons (2013-2015).
 The appearance in 2013 was the first time in program history the Varsity 8+ gained a berth into the most prestigious event at the regatta.
-At the recent 2015 Dad Vail, the Varsity 8+ once again returned to the grand final, finishing 5th, while the Freshman 4+ achieved the bronze medal in the grand final.
+At the recent 2015 Dad Vail, the Varsity 8+ placed 6th in the grand final while the Freshman 8+ took home a bronze medal in a tightly contested race.
 The Dukes captured silver medal placements for three consecutive years (2007-2009) in the Freshman 4+ event in addition to achieving a bronze medal in 2014 in the same event category.
 Other appearances in grand final events were made by the Lightweight 4+ (2007 and 2009), the Varsity 4+ (2011), and the Freshman 8+ (2012) and the Second Varsity 8+ (2016).

 In addition to the successes at the A-10 Championship and the Dad Vail, over Coach Setting's tenure, the Dukes have competed in the Intercollegiate Rowing Association regatta as one of six teams chosen to race in the inaugural Lightweight 4+ event at 2007 IRA, finishing fourth in a tightly contested race.
 Also in 2007, the Dukes Lightweight 8+ achieved a national ranking as high as 11th in a US Rowing coaches poll.
 Following the 2011 season, the first Duquesne rower in program history, Rachael Thornton, was selected to the U23 Lightweight squad.